ynop/deepspeech-german/README.md

 # DeepSpeech German
 This repository contains scripts used to test deepspeech (https://github.com/mozilla/DeepSpeech) with a "small" set of german speech (~60h).
+This is just for prototyping.
+The results, on speech that is noisy or very dissimilar to the training data, are really bad.

 ## Used data